Western Xia: Dingnan Jiedushi

+Jiqian's foundation

 Kerui died in 978 and was succeeded by Jiyun.
 Jiyun ruled for only a year before dying in 980.
 His son was still an infant, so Jiyun's brother, Jipeng, assumed leadership.
 Jipeng did not go through the traditional channel of acquiring consent from the elders, which caused dissent among the Tangut elites.
 The Tangut prefect of Suizhou challenged Jipeng's succession.
 In 982 Jipeng fled to the Song court and surrendered control of Dingnan Jiedushi.
 His brother or cousin, Jiqian, did not agree to this and refused to submit to Song administration.
 Jiqian led a group of bandit holdouts and resisted Song control.
 In 984, the Song attacked his camp and captured his mother and wife, but he narrowly escaped.
 He rebounded from this defeat by capturing Yinzhou the next year.
 Along with Yinzhou, Jiqian captured large amounts of supply, allowing him to increase his following.
-In 986, Jiqian submitted to the Khitans and in 989, Jiqian married into Khitan nobility.
+In 986, Jiqian began paying tribute to the Liao dynasty and in 989, Jiqian married into Khitan nobility.
+In 990, Jiqian accepted the title "King of the Xia State" (夏國王) from the Liao emperor.
 Jiqian also made symbolic obeisance to the Song, but the Song remained unconvinced of his intentions.
 Jipeng was sent by the Song to destroy Jiqian, but he was defeated in battle on 6 May 994, and fled back to Xiazhou.
 Jiqian sent tribute on 9 September as well as his younger brother on 1 October to the Song court.
 Emperor Taizong of Song was receptive of these gestures, but Jiqian returned to raiding Song territory the next year.
 In April 996, Taizong sent troops to suppress Jiqian, who raided Lingzhou in May and again in November 997.
 For a brief period after 998, Jiqian accepted Song suzerainty, until the fall of 1001 when he began raiding again.
 Jiqian died on 6 January 1004 from an arrow wound.
 His son and successor, Deming, proved to be more amicable towards the Song than his predecessor.